-- It ends with .com, .net, .org, or any other domain name extension that costs no more than a “.com” domain name (a “non-premium” domain name; and
+- It ends with .com, .net, .org, or any other domain name extension that costs no more than a “.com” domain name (currently $16.92 or less); and

 - You’ve “abandoned” fewer than three domain names in the previous 90 days.

-You won’t be able to abandon a domain name if the retail price for that domain name registration exceeds the price of a “.com” domain name (a “premium” domain name), or you’ve already abandoned three other domain names in the previous 90 days.
+You won’t be able to abandon a domain name if the retail price for that domain name registration is more than the price of a “.com” domain name, or you’ve already abandoned three other domain names in the previous 90 days.